 Grandmas Old Fashioned Parkin Recipe

-On a Sunday for a long as I knew her, right up until when she was 96.
-Grandma baked huge batches of home made Parkin for friends and family.
-She even used to bake a batch every time I visited Essex for my Mum and Dad, who, like everybody else just loved her secret recipe.
+On a Sunday for as long as I knew her until she was 96.
+Grandma baked huge batches of homemade Parkin for friends and family.
+She even used to bake a batch every time I visited Essex for my Mum and Dad, who, like everybody else, just loved her secret recipe.

 Grandmas Secret Old Fashioned Lancashire Parkin Recipe